patrickn/neaveynet-hugo/content/post/lake-komani.md

 The worst section of road was only about 30km but it took about one and a half hours to reach the Koman Hydroelectric Power Station at this end of the lake.
 After following a very dark and damp single track tunnel through the mountain for about half a kilometre I reached a dead end at the lake shore.
 There was no more road, and the only way to continue was by ferry.

+It was late afternoon and the ferry took 3 hours there and 3 hours back so I wasn't going to do that today.
+I retraced my track back through the tunnel to a small bar a couple of kms away and had a drink and salad whilst I decided what to do next.
+I'd noticed a campsite across the road, so after taking a quick look pitched my tent and went to look for beer.

 ![Amazing picturesque canyon](/img/2017/08/20/komani-albania-1.jpeg)